Supported Sets -- A New Foundation For Nominal Sets And Automata: Preliminaries on Nominal Sets

 \section{Preliminaries on Nominal Sets}

-Before discussing the categorical relationship between nominal sets and supported sets in detail, we first recall some notations and basic concepts of nominal sets.
+Before introducing supported sets in detail, we first recall some notations and basic concepts of nominal sets.
 We assume that the reader is familiar with basic category theory, but we restrict to set-theoretic definitions wherever possible.